 The other option is to develop the new skills you need within the business.
 For example, if redundancies have become necessary, you may be able to keep employees on by training them for new roles that have emerged.
 If this is your chosen route, accelerate your workforce planning and assess opportunities for retraining now, as you can’t build skills overnight.

 As you plan for future skills, be alert to the importance of diversity and inclusion.
 The commercial benefits of a diverse and inclusive workforce are significant, but some businesses have been slow to take action.

 Lockdown has launched a period of radical social change and demands for greater diversity and inclusivity are growing louder.
 Now is the time to take a proactive stance in developing a diverse and inclusive workforce that reflects both your customer base and wider society.

 Every business will face different HR challenges.
 For most, keeping their people focused on priorities, ensuring the right infrastructure for agile working and securing the right skills for the future will be key to rising to these challenges successfully.

 Overriding all of this is the responsibility to take care of employees’ physical and mental wellbeing.
 As one of our survey respondents observed: “look after your people and they will look after the business.”

-For help taking care of your people, contact Justin Rix.
+For help taking care of your people as in these strange times, contact Justin Rix.